-One of the main issues in Unlawful Carrying a Weapon cases centers on subsection (a-1), which is when a person carries a handgun in a motor vehicle -- if the gun is in plain view, unless the person is licensed to carry a handgun under the concealed carry laws.
-For that defense to apply, the gun must be holstered and the person have a Concealed Carry License.
+One of the main issues in Unlawful Carrying a Weapon cases centers on subsection (a-1), which is when a person carries a handgun in a motor vehicle, and whether the handgun is in plain view.
+Generally, for a defense or exception to apply, the gun must be holstered or not in plain sight when carried in a vehicle.

 UCW cases are toughly prosecuted in Austin.
-An arrest will cause a notice to be sent to DPS regarding Firearms.
-The person may not be eligible to obtain a firearm (or concealed carry permit) for years, depending on how the case resolves.
-Also, in Austin, prosecutors are very strict about Weapon Forfeitures, meaning even if the gun was legally purchased, they may require forfeiture if a dismissal is on the table.
+Prosecutors are very strict about Weapon Forfeitures, meaning even if the gun was legally purchased, they may require forfeiture if a dismissal is on the table.

-Related areas to Unlawful Carrying a Weapon include other firearms offenses, as well as issues like road rage, which is classified as Terroristic Threat, or even shooting a gun in a public area, which is charged as Discharge Firearm in Certain Municipalities.
+Related areas to Unlawful Carrying a Weapon include other firearms offenses, as well as issues like road rage, which is classified as Deadly Conduct or sometimes Terroristic Threat, or even shooting a gun in a public area, which is charged as Discharge Firearm in Certain Municipalities.

 If you're looking for other offenses that are related to this one, you can see more information below, or click related legal offenses.